peakBreaker/peakBreaker.github.io/_posts/2017-07-21-a-journey-through-webdevelopment.markdown

 First we install python, you can follow the instructions in this link: https://wiki.python.org/moin/BeginnersGuide/Download

-and user pythons packagemanager pip to install pip:
+and use the python packagemanager pip to install pip:

 $ pip install flask